dotnet/dotNext/docs/features/cluster/raft.md

 # Client Interaction
 [Chapter 6](https://github.com/ongardie/dissertation/tree/master/clients) of Diego's dissertation contains recommendations about interaction between external client and cluster nodes.
 Raft implementation provided by .NEXT doesn't implement client session control as described in the paper.
 However, it offers all necessary tools for that:
-1. `IPersistentState.EnsureConsistencyAsync` method waits until last committed entry is from leader's term
 1. `IReplicationCluster.ForceReplicationAsync` method initiates a new round of heartbeats and waits for reply from the majority of nodes
-1. `IRaftCluster.Lease` property to gets the lease that can be used for linearizable read
 1. `IRaftCluster.ReplicateAsync` method to append, replicate and commit the log entry.
 Useful for implementing _write_ operations
 1. `IRaftCluster.ApplyReadBarrierAsync` method to insert a barrier to achieve linearizable read
 1. `IRaftCluster.LeadershipToken` property provides [CancellationToken](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken) that represents a leadership state.
 If the local node is a leader, then the token is in non-signaled state.
 If the local node is a follower node then the token is in canceled state.
 If local node is downgrading from the leader to the follower state, then the token will be moved to the canceled state.
 This token is useful when implementing _write_ operations and allow to abort asynchronous operation in case of downgrade